 - The back covers of his two hardback books, An Inconvenient Book and Arguing with Idiots, are full of quotes about him from notable figures and publications.
 All of them are negative.
 In the middle of the quotes there are pictures of Beck shrugging and with tears in his eyes, respectively.

-- Simpleton Voice: Often Glenn Beck or sidekick Steve "Stu" Burguiere would use this to represent someone making a liberal trying to counter a statement he made.
+- Simpleton Voice: Often Glenn, Pat, or Stu would use this to represent someone making a liberal trying to counter a statement Glenn made.
 It sounds vaguely of Marvin the Martian.

 - Sitcom Arch-Nemesis: Alex Jones thinks Glenn is jealous of him for all of the heat he gets while, ironically, Glenn asserts that Alex Jones is a crazy conspiracy theorist.